aditya-chauhan007/Personal-Finance-Tracker--FinTrack/README.md

 ## 📸 Screenshots

-> **How to add screenshots:** Take screenshots of your app → save them in a folder called `screenshots/` in your project root → upload to GitHub → replace the paths below with your actual image paths.

 ### 🔐 Login & Register
 <!-- Add your screenshots below — replace paths with actual image filenames -->
 | Login Page | Register Page |